r001/ARC0020-proposal/arc-0020/README.md

 If a token is minted, then this mapping must be updated.
 If a token is burned, then this mapping must also be updated.

+Contracts MUST NOT rely on the availability of this mapping, as it is not mandatory.

+##### 2.2.10.1 Rationale of not having Total Supply transition in a mandatory way

+Maintaining the `total_supply` in a mapping means that for each `mint()` and `burn()` function this mapping must be updated.
+And as it is a mapping, it means that all validators must re-run the transaction, which is `O(n)` difficulty, where `n` is the number of instructions.
+This is much less scalable as if the `total_supply`  is maintained as a record, and each validator only has to check the validity of the proof, which is `O(1)` difficulty.
+Thus making the contract more scalable.

 ## 2.3 Procedures